Skip to Content

 From that point, if the defender being screened gets caught on the flare screen, then the player receiving the ball via the skip pass could have a wide open shot.

-Moreover, even if the defender being screened is able to avoid the flare screen, the screener could then flip the screen into pick and roll or pick and pop action.
+Moreover, even if the defender being screened is able to avoid the flare screen, the screener could then flip it into pick and roll or pick and pop action.

 Also, even if the screener’s defender decides to execute a defensive switch, that could create a whole new set of problems, especially if the screener’s defender as well as the screener are post players.